Definition of SSH from Wikipedia :

 man scp

-Both Dolphin and Krusader are capable of accessing data from a remote computer using the sftp protocol present in ssh.
+Dolphin and Thunar are capable of accessing data from a remote machine using the “sftp” protocol present in ssh.

 This is how it is done: